 The current method for working in each state as a PT, OT, SLP is to get licensed in each state individually.
 You can learn more about the typical licensure process here.

 However, a Compact License will make life much easier.
-Once you have a Compact License, you should be able to more easily practice in each state that’s participating, without going through the hassle of getting licensed in each individual state.
+Once you have a Compact License, you should be able to more easily practice in each state that’s participating, without going through the time, money and hassle of getting a full license in each individual state.

 The way it works is that once you have the Compact License, and are already licensed in your home state, for each additional state you would then just pay a fee depending on the state, take the jurisprudence exam (if required), and then start practicing in another compact state.
 It should eliminate a lot of wasted time and money getting license verifications, waiting on the mail, and then waiting on the state to process everything.